arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl/content.md

    ***If you arent familiar with how the USB host works, we recommend you to have a look at the [USB Host tutorial](https://www.arduino.cc/pro/tutorials/portenta-h7/por-ard-usb )***

+   The button should be the default one, have a look <https://docs.lvgl.io/latest/en/html/widgets/btn.html#simple-buttons>

 5. Create a simple counter